-The casual visitor to this site will doubtless assume that I’m principally interested in writing about music: nothing could be further from the truth.
+The casual visitor to this site will doubtless assume that I’m principally interested in writing essays: nothing could be further from the truth.
 I’m principally interested in writing speculative fiction, and I spend the greatest part of my time doing so.
 Which might lead you to wonder where it is… Well, the trouble is that it takes a long time to write a novel, and if you want to get one published you need to refrain from posting it all over the internet.
-I’ve spent a great deal of time developing a fantasy world, in which I intend to set novels, but I’m also starting to write an episodic serial set there, which I will publish on this site on a (hopefully) monthly basis, along with any short stories not published elsewhere.
+I’ve spent a great deal of time developing a fantasy world, in which I intend to set novels, but I’m also planning to revive an episodic serial set there, some of which I’ve already published on this site.
 You can find that world through the link below, and below that are samples of a couple of novels yet to be written.

 The kind of fiction I want to write is the sort of speculative fiction that takes you somewhere else entirely: I’m a fan of the well realised fictional world, whether it be a weird conceptual conceit, like Flatland, or a beautiful exercise in mythologising like Middle Earth.
 Where many writers fall short, for me, is in failing to realise that their world will never come alive unless the characters that inhabit it are believable, and imagined in as much painstaking detail as the mores of their Imperial court, or the physics of their warp drive.
 This is the bit of the craft of writing fiction that I know the least about, have the least experience of (having at least tried my hand at other aspects), and will almost certainly find the hardest.
 Of course a gripping story is also important: one of the things I like about speculative fiction is that it’s always about stuff.
 The library I work in for part of the week is full of novels about dull, conventional middle class people leading uninteresting lives: this bizarrely popular and respected genre is known as ‘modern fiction’.
 In other words, it’s supposed to be so serious and important that it’s not a genre at all: personally I prefer to read something in which believable, well rounded characters have extraordinary adventures in a thoroughly imagined and consistent fictional setting.
 The way a writer builds a world can be as enlightening and communicative as the way in which they depict privileged people who work in the media getting all emo during a divorce.